jgmalcolm/jgmalcolm.github.io/_posts/2015-02-05-medschool-strategy.md

 systems (renal, muscular, pulmonary), I tended to mistakenly jump at answer choices that might explain one or two findings perfectly, but ultimately didn't explain all the physical exam or lab findings.
-Now I know my answer choices needs to [account for every abnormal finding][abnormal-findings].
+Now I know my answer choices need to [account for every abnormal finding][abnormal-findings].
 There are no wasted words in these vignettes.

 **Going too fast.** The more [practice questions][qbanks] I did, the quicker I